amitofsk/dandy/docs/widgetApi.md

 ```

 ### Example
-You should declare objects of the child classes of this function instead of this function.
+You should declare objects of the child classes instead of class `MCDisplay`.
 ### Similar Classes
+The following are child classes of `MCDisplay` and have access to its member functions: `AMKRDisplay`, `ANanoEveryDisplay`, `AUnoDisplay`, `PSoCDisplay`, and `RPiPicoDisplay`.

 ## PSoCDisplay
 ### Description
-This class displays an Infineon PSoC microcontroller.
+The `PSoCDisplay` class shows a widget that looks like the Infineon PSoC6 microcontroller.
 ### Member Functions
 The constructor
 ```python